 Based in Chicago, a vibrant financial community

 Chicago has been a vibrant financial community since after the Civil War.
 It is home to prominent financial exchanges, some of the nation’s major banks, hedge funds, investment firms, and insurance companies.
-Data science students' research and internship experiences, as well as their future employment opportunities, are enriched by the resources available in Chicago.
+Mathematical finance students' research and internship experiences, as well as their future employment opportunities, are enriched by the resources available in Chicago.